 Sometimes a beatmaker will sell a beat outright — a simple solution, albeit one that means letting go of any future involvement with the song the beat is used to complete.
 The buyer will then have exclusive rights to use the beat.

-In other cases, however, a beat producer will offer a non-exclusive license to use a beat and hold on to the right to use it later or license it to other people.
-While selling beats can be a revenue stream for beat producers, and often a lucrative one, whether or not a beat producer gets a portion of a song's publishing royalties or co-writing credit is not clearly defined.
+In other cases, a producer will offer a non-exclusive license to use a beat and hold onto the right to use it later or license it to other people.
+While selling beats can be a solid revenue stream for some beat producers, whether or not a producer gets a portion of a song's publishing royalties or co-writing credit is not clearly defined.

-Legally, the composition copyright for a song is determined by the lyrics and the melody.
+Legally, the composition copyright for a song is determined by the lyrics and melody.
 While the beat can be a major part of the success of a song, it doesn't have a clear-cut role when song rights are debated in a court of law.